OK, so I don’t plan to wax eloquent over the virtues of distributed source control. I’ll leave the platitudes to Linus Torvalds.

 If you have been wary of setting up a source control system in the MATLAB environment because trying to leaves you stupefied and a few hours older with little to show for it, you are not alone.
 As documented here, here and here.

 I’m sure there are plenty of reasons as to why source control has been onerous for amateur programmers, but Git makes a number of them go away.
-Not the least important of these reasons is that branching/merging/rebase maneuvers don’t require you or your collaborators to be connected at all times, freeing you up to work in airplanes and trains without internet connectivity.
+Branching/merging/rebase maneuvers don’t require you or your collaborators to be connected at all times, freeing you up to work in airplanes and trains without internet connectivity.

 You can read a blow by blow comparison of Git with its competitors on “Why Git is better than X”, if you need more convincing.

-If you’re beginning to get serious about source control for your MATLAB projects, I present a tool that might be useful to you:
+If you’re beginning to get serious about source control for your MATLAB projects, here is a function that might be useful to you:

 Get the open-source Git application for your OS.